-POLICY BNDP 03 - ACTIVE TRAVEL
+POLICY BNP03 - ACTIVE TRAVEL

-- 1. New development should seek to reduce reliance on the private car and increase opportunities for active travel (use of public transport, walking and cycling) by incorporating measures that improve facilitates, infrastructure and the environment for all users. - 2.
+- 1. New development should seek to reduce reliance on the private car and increase opportunities for active travel (use of public transport, walking and cycling) by incorporating measures that improve facilitates and infrastructure such as bus stops, signage and cycle storage for all users. - 2.
 Proposals will be assessed in terms of the following: - Measures that seek to reduce the need to travel; - Measures that maximise and enhance the use of non-car and public transport use; - Suitable inclusion of off-street car and other vehicle parking - 3.
 The Parish Council will work with Preston City Council, Wyre Borough Council, Lancashire County Council, and other bodies as appropriate to deliver the following projects through the use of Planning Agreements (Section 106) and Community Infrastructure Levy (CIL) or successor mechanisms such as Local Infrastructure Tariff (LIT) gained through the permitting of development within the Neighbourhood Plan Area: - a) Improvements and new connections to existing Public Rights of Way (PROW) and bridleways will be supported as identified on figure 7. - b) Safe crossing points, refuge islands or Toucan crossings along the A6